jcbaumann/DataAnalysisPipeline/README.md

 # DataAnalysisPipeline
-Pipeline for the analysis of lung adenocarcinoma data from TCGA using Scala and Flink.
+Pipeline for the analysis of lung adenocarcinoma data from TCGA using Scala and <a href="https://flink.apache.org" target="_blank"> Apache Flink</a>.

 ### Development Environment:
 * IntelliJ IDEA 14 CE